angelmacor/Chuck-Norris-Challenge/README.md

 ## 📖 Description
 This web application displays Chuck Norris jokes using the public API chucknorris.io.
 Users can search for jokes, mark them as favorites, and rate them with a star system.

+## User Data Storage

+This application does not require user login.
+All favorite jokes and ratings are stored locally in the browser using `localStorage`.
+This ensures a quick and simple user experience, but data will only persist on the same device and browser.

 ## ✨ Features
 - **Home Page**: Displays random jokes and allows searching by keyword
 - **Favorites System**: Save your favorite jokes for later